Support > Twitter API > Twitter API v2

 If you're using v1.1, you will need to update your query syntax.
 Most v1.1 operators have a similar v2 operator counterpart.
 To convert your v1.1 queries to v2, check out the conversion tool.

-If you're using premium Search Tweets, you can use the same queries from premium with v2.
+If you're using premium Search posts, you can use the same queries from premium with v2.

 If you're using enterprise Search, you can use the same queries from enterprise with v2.